pgmac/pgmac.github.io/_posts/2025-06-15-interesting-last-week.md

 >
 > If a longer cable is required it can be extended using CAT5 Ethernet cable (to a max of 100m) or consider using the myenergi harvi to connect the CT over wireless.

-<a name="GitHub - jomjol/AI-on-the-edge-device: Easy to use device for connecting "old" measuring units (water, power, gas, ...) to the digital world">[GitHub - jomjol/AI-on-the-edge-device: Easy to use device for connecting "old" measuring units (water, power, gas, ...) to the digital world](https://github.com/jomjol/AI-on-the-edge-device)</a> - Easy to use device for connecting "old" measuring units (water, power, gas, ...) to the digital world - jomjol/AI-on-the-edge-device
+<a name="GitHub - jomjol/AI-on-the-edge-device: Easy to use device for connecting `old` measuring units (water, power, gas, ...) to the digital world">[GitHub - jomjol/AI-on-the-edge-device: Easy to use device for connecting `old` measuring units (water, power, gas, ...) to the digital world](https://github.com/jomjol/AI-on-the-edge-device)</a> - Easy to use device for connecting "old" measuring units (water, power, gas, ...) to the digital world - jomjol/AI-on-the-edge-device

 <a name="IoTaWatt™ Open WiFi Electric Power Monitor">[IoTaWatt™ Open WiFi Electric Power Monitor](https://iotawatt.com/)</a> - Electric Power Monitor.
 Residential and Commercial.
 Single, split and three-phase.
 Any voltage.
 Local data storage and analysis and also upload to your cloud service.
 Economical.
 Ships worldwide, in use in dozens of countries on four continents.